 Visit CeTI

-The Cluster “cfaed” addresses breakthroughs in advancing electronics in order to enable hitherto unforeseen innovations.
-The main research foci result from the Excellence Cluster phase 2012–2018 and the existing excellence here in Dresden.
-The Cluster aims at impacting the future of electronics by initiating revolutionary new applications such as electronics featuring zero-boot time, THz imaging, and complex biosignal processing.
+The Cluster “cfaed” focuses on breakthroughs in advancing electronics to enable previously unforeseen innovations.
+The main research focuses result from the Excellence Cluster Phase II (2012–2018) and existing excellence in Dresden.
+The cluster aims to impact the future of electronics by initiating revolutionary applications, such as electronics with zero boot time, terahertz (THz) imaging, and complex biosignal processing.

 Visit cfaed

-TU Dresden’s School of Engineering founded the Process-to-Order Lab in 2018 for the digital transformation of the process industries.
-The lab unites researchers from Mechanical Engineering, Electrical Engineering and Computer Science who contribute to this field of research from product to process design, from process simulation to process automation and from information modelling to integration.
-The lab’s mission is to bridge the unconnected disciplinary digital technology lakes both in academia and industry.
+In 2018, TU Dresden’s School of Engineering founded the P2O Lab to facilitate the digital transformation of process industries.
+The lab brings together researchers from mechanical engineering, electrical engineering, and computer science who contribute to this field of research, including product and process design, process simulation and automation, and information modeling and integration.
+The lab’s mission is to bridge the gap between disconnected digital technology disciplines in academia and industry.

 Next Generation ML Lab

-The faculties of Computer Science and Electrical Engineering and Information Technology have agreed to found an interdisciplinary lab for next- generation machine learning in spring 2019.
-The lab will unite all researchers developing future machine learning techniques, as well as using machine learning techniques in application areas, such as computer vision or data science.
-The lab’s particular mission is to develop generalized machine learning techniques such as model inference, symbolic learning techniques, distributed and hardware-based learning techniques.
+In spring 2019, the faculties of Computer Science, Electrical Engineering, and Information Technology agreed to establish an interdisciplinary lab for next-generation machine learning.
+The lab will bring together researchers who are developing future machine learning techniques and those who are using machine learning techniques in application areas such as computer vision and data science.
+The lab’s mission is to develop generalized machine learning techniques, including model inference, symbolic learning, and distributed and hardware-based learning.

 Center for Information Services and High Performance Computing

-The research orientation of ZIH on parallel and data intensive computing is based on its powerful system for high performance computing and high-performance storage.
-Its focus is on the development of new methods and algorithms for solving the growing challenges of science and research.
-Moreover, ZIH covers important research challenges in data acquisition, management, and exploitation of large data sets for a broad spectrum of users.
+ZIH’s research focus on parallel and data-intensive computing is based on its powerful high-performance computing and storage system.
+The company focuses on developing new methods and algorithms to solve the growing challenges of science and research.
+Additionally, ZIH addresses significant research challenges in acquiring, managing, and exploiting large data sets for a wide range of users.

-The BMBF-funded national competence center for Big Data ScaDS Dresden/Leipzig started its second funding phase in October 2018.
-ZIH, the faculty of Computer Science of the TUD, and Fraunhofer IVI are part of its expert team.
-The unique feature of the center is its integrated service center concept.
-As a central point of contact for interested parties, it pushes the development of Big Data applications and acts as a connecting element between the application areas and methodical Big Data research on a large scale.
+The national competence center for Big Data, ScaDS Dresden/Leipzig, which is funded by the BMBF, started its second funding phase in October 2018.
+The ZIH, the TUD’s Faculty of Computer Science, and the Fraunhofer IVI are part of its expert team.
+The center’s unique feature is its integrated service center concept.
+Serving as a central point of contact for interested parties, the center promotes the development of Big Data applications and connects the application areas with large-scale methodical Big Data research.

 Visit ScaDS Dresden/Leipzig